WarpWing/Engima/README.md

 # Engima: A new way to utilize Multipass
  [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

 Hello!
-My name is WarpWing and I'm writing this README to inform you of this CLI tool codenamed Engima!
+My name is Ty "WarpWing" Chermsirivatana and I'm writing this README to inform you of this CLI tool codenamed Engima!
 Engima is a Text User Interface tool for navigating the [Multipass VM System](https://multipass.run/) by Canonical

 # What does it do?
 It only does basic operations at the moment but I'll probably add more functionality soon.